Kiho/use-svelte-store/README.md

+# use-svelte-store
+This is fork of (react-use-svelte-store)[https://github.com/Crisfole/react-use-svelte-store] but you don't need svelte in dependency, just do `npm install use-svelte-store`

 # react-use-svelte-store

 I like [Svelte](svelte.dev).
 You should too.
 Sometimes, though, I have to use [React](reactjs.com) for legacy projects or becuase it's what my clients want.